Paul D. Thacker: Career

-Controversies and False Claims

-In 2006, Thacker was fired from the journal Environmental Science & Technology for "anti-industry bias."

-On November 29, 2010, Thacker co-wrote a letter on behalf of the Project on Government Oversight to the National Institutes of Health falsely claiming that psychiatrist Alan Schatzberg and others had a report on the antidepressant Paxil ghostwritten for them by the pharmaceutical company GlaxoSmithKline.
+In November 2010, Thacker co-wrote a letter on behalf of POGO to the National Institutes of Health claiming that psychiatrist Alan Schatzberg and others had a report on the antidepressant Paxil ghostwritten for them by the pharmaceutical company GlaxoSmithKline.
 The chief executive of the publishing arm of the American Psychiatric Association declared the claim to be "not true."
 In response to a legal threat, POGO retracted the word "ghostwriting" in its letter.

 In August 2015, Thacker and NYU professor Charles Seife wrote a blog post for the journal PLOS regarding scientific funding that resulted in multiple scientists expressing "grave offense at the authors' characterization of their situation."
 The journal retracted the article and apologized, promising that a "similar failure will not be repeated."

-On June 2, 2022, Thacker spread 5G misinformation by falsely claiming in an article for De Telegraaf that 5G technology is a threat to public health.
+In June 2022, Thacker spread 5G misinformation by falsely claiming in an article for De Telegraaf that 5G technology is a threat to public health.

-On May 18, 2023, Thacker falsely claimed that journalist Taylor Lorenz used family connections to remove content from the Internet Archive.
+In May 2023, Thacker falsely claimed that journalist Taylor Lorenz used family connections to remove content from the Internet Archive.